 - Modifying Content: Any other modifications not covered by previous permission flags.

 PSPDFKit has support for the above permissions on a per-platform basis.
 This is ongoing work, and support for more permissions is being worked on to reach feature parity across platforms.
+PDFs have distinct user and owner passwords, and document permissions are only enforced when the PDF is unlocked with the user password.
+For this reason, we recommend separate passwords for both types of passwords.

 On Android, the document permissions are defined in the